layrjs/layr/packages/integration-testing/README.md

-# @liaison/integration-testing
+# @layr/integration-testing

-Tests involving a combination of Liaison packages.
+Tests involving a combination of Layr packages.

 ## License